ReeceMed/Botmaster-FBMessenger-WatsonConversation/README.md

 2. Login to BlueMix
 2. Change directory to your repository using `cd yourrepository`
 3. Use the following command to push to BlueMix `cf push`
+	* Note: Before you use cf push ensure you have edited the manifest.yml file.
+You will need to update lines **6** and **7** using the unique name of your application

 #Additional Links